Saddle up and take the reins at this sole-office stallion, sitting at the top of the Hill for political law and government contracts.

 Callbacks

-Applicants invited to second stage interview: 63
+Applicants invited to second-stage interview: 49

 Top tips for this stage:

-“Here you’ll fit in well if you demonstrate a good attitude and are open to helping others alongside being generally hardworking.” – A junior associate.
+“Here you’ll fit in well if you demonstrate a good attitude and are open to helping others alongside being generally hard-working.” – A junior associate.

 Summer program

 Wiley describes its summer program as having six facets: integration; guidance and sponsorship; substantive work; hands-on learning; evaluation, feedback and growth; and special opportunities.
-‘Integration’ involves social activities that allow candidate and firm to “get to know each other better.”
-‘Guidance and sponsorship’ involves mentoring and meeting clients.
-‘Substantive work’ involves summers self-selecting work from the assignment database.
-‘Hands-on learning’ includes training sessions and taking part in the firm’s litigation skills workshop, which “includes opportunities to take and defend mock depositions and build a litigation case strategy,” Burd explains.
-‘Evaluation, feedback and growth’ includes mid-summer and end-of-summer reviews to receive and give feedback.
-‘Special opportunities’ include opportunities such as attending client meetings, depositions, affinity group lunches and seminars.
+Integration involves social activities that allow candidate and firm to “get to know each other better.”
+Guidance and sponsorship involves mentoring and meeting clients.
+Substantive work involves summers self-selecting work from the assignment database.
+Hands-on learning includes training sessions and taking part in the firm’s litigation skills workshop, which “includes opportunities to take and defend mock depositions and build a litigation case strategy,” Azeez explains.
+Evaluation, feedback and growth includes mid-summer and end-of-summer reviews to receive and give feedback.
+Special opportunities include opportunities such as attending client meetings, depositions, affinity group lunches and seminars.

 For the past five years, 95% of summer associates have returned as first-year associates.
-“At the end of the summer, we invite our summer associates to rank their top three practice group interests,” Burd tells us.
+“At the end of the summer, we invite our summer associates to rank their top three practice group interests,” El-Sabaawi tells us.
 “We use these rankings and consult with practice group leaders to determine placement for our junior associates, and make our best effort to place new attorneys within their top-ranked practice area.”

 Top tips for this stage: